openpathsampling/openpathsampling/docs/developers/install_developers.rst

 installation procedure described here.

-If you will be writing code for OPS, you should fork OPS and do the developer install by checking out the repository of your own fork.
-For details, see the `GitHub documentation
+If you will be writing code for OPS, you should fork OPS and do the developer install by cloning the repository of your own fork.
+For details, see the `GitHub documentation on forking a repo
 <https://help.github.com/en/articles/fork-a-repo>`_.

 If you won't be contributing code (either you're beta-testing or confirming a bugfix), you'll first do a :ref:`developer install
 <developer-install-conda>`, then add a a "remote" so you can access code in
 someone else's fork.
-You'll need to know which user's fork you're using, and what branch the code you'll be testing in on.
+You'll need to know which developer's fork you're using, and what branch the code you'll be testing is on.

-As an example, we'll add a remote from the developer |dwhswenson|_, and we will call that remote ``dwhs`` (this name is up to you, but it is common to use some short name such as the developers initials).
+As an example, we'll add a remote from the developer |dwhswenson|_, and we will call that remote ``dwhs`` (this name is up to you, but it is common to use some short name such as the developer's initials).
 Then we'll check out a branch called ``cool_new_feature`` from that fork, and give it the local name ``dwhs_cool_new_feature``.
 Again, the local name is up to you, but using the remote nickname and remote branch name make it easy to recognize.